yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/apigtw_groups_and_domains.md

     * Aggregating monitoring information from API Gateways in the group
     * Deploying API and policy configurations to all API Gateways in the group

 {{< alert title="Note" color="primary" >}}Multiple API Gateways can run on the same host machine.
-However, each gateway would be in a different group and run a different configuration.
-There is no benefit to running multiple gateways in the same group on a single host machine.{{< /alert >}}
+However, each API Gateway would be in a different group and run a different configuration.
+There is no benefit to running multiple API Gateways in the same group on a single host machine.{{< /alert >}}

 ## API Gateway domains

 An API Gateway domain is a distinct administrative entity that consists of multiple groups spanning multiple host machines.
-Domains are scoped on the boundaries of administrative control, which may be organizational or geographical.
+Domains are scoped on the boundaries of administrative control, which can be organizational or geographical.

 Multiple domains are possible based on different boundaries of administrative control.
 For example, you might have different domains for development and production environments, or different domains for each business unit.

 ### Simple API Gateway domain

-The following diagram shows the deployment of the two groups from the previous example in the context of a domain:
+The following diagram shows the deployment of the two groups from the previous example in the context of a domain.

 ![API Gateway domain](/Images/docbook/images/concepts/domain.png)